apassiou/CR6SE_Klipper/README.md

 inputShaper.cfg  - calibrated with ADXL345 <br>
 auto_shutdown.sh - script to be run in crontab to shut down Rpi if printer is off <br>
 esteps.py        - calculator for esteps (rotation_distance) <br>
-klipper.bin      - compiled Klipper firmware as of May 2023 for flashing the printer
+klipper.bin      - compiled Klipper firmware as of May 2023 for flashing the printer (still actual as of 2026), after setup a new bin can be created to flash latest Klipper.

 **Instructions:**